 WHO WE ARE

 Ayuda provides legal, social, and language services to help low-income immigrants in our neighborhoods access justice and transform their lives.
-Since 1973, we have served more than 150,000 low-income immigrants throughout Washington DC, Maryland and Virginia.
+For over 50 years, we have served more than 150,000 low-income immigrants throughout Washington DC, Maryland and Virginia.

 Click to Learn More